yareda/EthiopicCalendar/README.md

-Ethiopic date in C# based on JDN
+Ethiopic date conversion in C# based on JDN
 ============

 A class library for converting Ethiopian dates to Gregorian and vice versa.
 The algorithm is based on Julian Day Numbers (JDN).
 The C# version